Stormers: Pre-franchise history

+Name

+The name of the club comes simply from the province they represent.
+In the 1990s many teams changed their names.
+Previously many teams were named after the provinces they were based in.
+Some teams simply added some form of animal or mascot name (e.g. Boland became the Boland Cavaliers) whereas others changed their entire name.
+Transvaal for example, changed their name to the Golden Lions.
+Northern Transvaal were also renamed the Blue Bulls, the team's nickname for many years.
+Western Province is the only union that retained its name.

+Franchise history

 With the launch of the Super 12 in 1996, both Australia and New Zealand adopted franchise-based models for their provincial teams that were to compete in the new competition.
 However, the South Africa teams were to be determined by the results of the previous season's Currie Cup, with the top four sides gaining entry in the Super 12.
 Newlands did see Super 12 competition during the era when this model of competition was used, with the Western Province gaining promotion for the inaugural season of 1996.
 However, the team did not perform that well, winning only three matches from 11 fixtures, and finishing second last on the table, though Transvaal and the Wellington Hurricanes both won the same number of games as the Western Province, they finished higher, due to a superior for and against.